 segment_info A dictionary.
-It is only received if callable has powerline_requires_segment_info attribute.
+It is only received if callable has powerline_requires_segment_info attribute create_watcher Function that will create filesystem watcher once called.
+Which watcher will be created exactly is controlled by watcher configuration option.

 Refer to segment_info detailed description for further details.